Haradrim/rust-notes/README.md

 - Char

 > The `isize` and `usize` types depend on the kind of computer your program is running on: 64 bits if you’re on a 64-bit architecture and 32 bits if you’re on a 32-bit architecture.

+> With the `--release` flag a wrapper is added to prevent panic for integer overflow.
+For example with u8 256 becomes 0, 257 becomes 1 and so on.
+Results in unexpected values.

 - Numeric operations (same as any other language) +, -, \*, /, %